-Rather than reflexively clamping down on the data flow, forward-thinking companies embrace trends like data democratization, or the increased accessibility of data resources via end-to-end self-service analytics platforms.
+Instead of clamping down on data flow, forward-thinking companies now embrace trends like data democratization, or the increased accessibility of data resources via end-to-end self-service analytics platforms.

 Data democratization is especially relevant for departments that have taken some of the analysis load from a centralized IT team.
 This comes alive in different forms, from self-trained analysts embedded in the department, to a “data champion” with the technology and moxie to uncover something thrilling from anywhere in the company.